-Category 1 Public Architecture Projects in this category must be predominantly of a public or institutional nature generally falling within BCA Class 9.
+Projects in this category must be predominantly of a public or institutional nature generally falling within BCA Class 9.
 However, this category does not include projects falling within the definition of Educational Architecture or any BCA Class 9b building used primarily for educational purposes.

-Category 2 Educational Architecture Projects in this category may be any preschool, primary, secondary or tertiary educational facility and/or joint research facilities in which an educational institution is a significant partner.
+Educational Architecture Projects in this category may be any preschool, primary, secondary or tertiary educational facility and/or joint research facilities in which an educational institution is a significant partner.
 Education projects may not be entered in the Public Architecture category.
-Category 3 Residential Architecture - Houses (New) Projects in this category must be residential in nature, generally falling within BCA Class 1a, and must be new builds.
+Residential Architecture - Houses (New) Projects in this category must be residential in nature, generally falling within BCA Class 1a, and must be new builds.
 Projects with up to two self-contained dwellings may be entered in this category.
-Category 4 Residential Architecture - Houses (Alterations and Additions) Projects in this category must be residential in nature, generally falling within BCA Class 1a, and must include renovations or alterations or additions to an existing building, whether or not the building was residential in nature in the first instance.
+Residential Architecture - Houses (Alterations and Additions) Projects in this category must be residential in nature, generally falling within BCA Class 1a, and must include renovations or alterations or additions to an existing building, whether or not the building was residential in nature in the first instance.
 Projects with up to two self-contained dwellings may be entered in this category.
 Residential Architecture - Multiple Housing Projects in this category must be residential in nature and comprise of or include two or more self-contained dwellings (whether or not the building includes uses for other purposes).
 Commercial Architecture Projects in this category must be built primarily for commercial purposes, generally falling within BCA Classes 3b, 5, 6, 7 and 8.
-Heritage This category is for any built conservation project or study developed in accordance with the Australia ICOMOS Burra Charter, or any adaptive reuse of a heritage structure.
-Refer to 3.3 Digital Material: Statement of Significance or more information.
+Heritage This category is for any built conservation project or study developed in accordance with the Australia ICOMOS Burra Charter , and/or any adaptive reuse of a heritage structure.
+Refer to 4.3 Digital Material (Heritage entries only) for more information.
 Interior Architecture Projects in this category must be interior spaces and environments within a new building or the refurbishment of an existing building.
 Urban Design Projects in this category may be single buildings, groups of buildings or non-building projects, studies or masterplans, which are of public, civic or urban design in nature.
 Awarded projects must have enhanced the quality of the built environment or public domain or contribute to the wellbeing of the broader community.
 Small Project Architecture Projects in this category will be those considered to be "small" in terms of area or budget.
 Projects are recognised that have been constrained by space or cost restrictions, but have achieved a level of invention, creativity and craftsmanship despite these constraints.
 This category can accommodate projects, typically projects in the public realm, which may be over-looked against larger scale projects in other categories or may be transient or experimental in nature, such as exhibition design, set design, playgrounds, architectural sculptures or installations that may or may not be able to be visited by the Jury.
 Projects of all functional types may be considered.
-Exclusions: Residential projects are not eligible for this category.
+Exclusions: Residential projects of a permanent nature are not eligible for this category.
 Projects concurrently entered into any other category are not eligible for this category.
-Architecture - Multiple Housing Commercial Architecture Heritage Interior Architecture Urban Design Small Project